Don’t settle for anything less than the best life you can create!

 As Mark Twain says: “Find a job you enjoy doing, and you will never have to work a day in your life.”

 But during this time, I realized that professional cycling is not what I wanted and I had trouble to find a suitable career in sports.
-I felt like a failure that I was not able to pursue my passion and doubted Mark Twain’s statement.
+I felt like a failure that I was not able to make my passion to my job and doubted Mark Twain’s statement.
 Maybe it is just not possible to find that job that fulfills me.

-To get back on the “right track”, I applied to any job everywhere and got accepted to a prestigious consulting firm as IT management consultant.
+To return on the “right career track”, I applied to any job everywhere and got accepted to a prestigious consulting firm as IT management consultant.
 I worked first in Switzerland and then Australia.

 But while I was now financially secure and on the path I was supposed to be on, this very same urge as two years earlier emerged in me wanting more in life.